Valued fields, Metastable groups: Abelian groups

 Note that for all finite set \(\Delta\), \(\Stab_{\Delta}(q)\) is relatively \(C\)-definable and thus \(B' = \Stab(q)\) is pro-\(C\)-definable.
 There remains to show that \(q\) concentrates on \(B'\).
 For all \(\Delta\), let \(\Delta'\supseteq \Delta\) be a finite set of formulas preserved by left translation by \(A\) such that \(\Stab_{\Delta}(q)\) is defined by an instance of \(\Delta'\).
 Since \(q_{\Delta'}\) concentrates on \(\Stab_{\Delta'}(q_{\Delta'})\leq \Stab_{\Delta}(q_{\Delta'}) = \Stab_{\Delta}(q)\), so does \(q\). \end{proof}

-\begin{lem} \AFD Let \(C\) be a metastability basis and $A$ be a pro-limit of $C$-definable Abelian groups with $\dimst(A) = n<\infty$.
+\begin{lem} \AFD Let \(C\) be a metastability basis which is a model and $A$ be a pro-limit of $C$-definable Abelian groups with $\dimst(A) = n<\infty$.
 Then $A$ contains a stably dominated pro-$C\Gamma$-definable subgroup $S$ with stable homomorphic image of dimension $n$. \end{lem}